mossmanpete/ParadigmCore/docs/ethereum-peg.md

-            "4124023": {    // all events that were picked up in this block "0x..." : { // address of the staking party is the key "amount": 5000000,  // raw value staked (units arbitrary) "type": "unstake"   // determines if modification is + or - "conf": 1           // number of witness confirmations }
+            "4124023": {    // all events that were picked up in this block "0x..." : { // address of the staking party is the key "amount": 5000000,  // raw value staked (units arbitrary) "type": "remove",   // determines if modification is + or - "conf": 1           // number of witness confirmations }
                 // ...